apjanke/dotfiles/doc/STYLE.md

 `tools/lint` from the repo root; exits non-zero on findings.

-Uses two checkers, since shellcheck has no zsh dialect, and will give false positives if run on zsh.
+Uses separate checkers, since shellcheck has no zsh dialect, and will give false positives if run on zsh.
 Use:

 - **bash/sh** → [shellcheck](https://www.shellcheck.net/)
 - **zsh** → `zsh -n` (syntax only, but the best available)

 Checker selection is by extension (`.sh`/`.bash` vs `.zsh`), falling back to the shebang, so name files accordingly.

+bash/sh files get a third pass, a grep for constructs needing a bash newer than 3.2.
+See "Staying on bash 3.2" below.

 ## Multi-mode files (sourced by both bash and zsh)